 Choose Your Mountain

-Blue Mountain Resort located in Palmerton features the Valley School Triple, Frontier Alley and School Hill for first-timers.
-At Big Boulder Ski Area in Lake Harmony, you can use the easy on-off “magic carpet” conveyor on the ski school slopes, then graduate to the chairlift and take on the green Lower Sitzmark and Little Boulder runs.
-A triumvirate of Jack Frost Mountain trails in White Haven, Frosty, Powder Puff and Snowflake, are great for beginners.
+At Big Boulder Ski Area in Lake Harmony, you can use the easy on-off “magic carpet” conveyor on the ski school slopes, then graduate to the chairlift and take on the green Lower Sitzmark, Little Boulder, and Edelweiss runs.
+Two-hour group ski and snowboard lesson sessions are offered throughout the day and can be booked online ahead of time.

-The largest ski area in the Poconos, Camelback Mountain in Tannersville has multiple beginner-friendly slopes in the Sunbowl and Coolmor areas.
 Ski Big Bear at Masthope Mountain, the region's northernmost ski area, offers a series of six green circle trails winding down from the top, but the Little Bear lift and Snowbird trail are perfect for getting started.
-Find gentle slopes at the learning center at Shawnee Mountain & Ski Area, right next to the snow tubing park.
-Be sure to check each ski area’s website for the most up-to-date trail information!
+Ski Big Bear's renowned ski lesson offerings include private instruction, group lessons, and "learn to" packages.

 Book a Lesson